 Case reports of pediatric patients submitted to general infectious diseases training programs may be submitted to both workshops.
 If the case is selected for both workshops, the author may claim no more than one travel award.
 Submitting a case to both workshops requires that the submission steps are followed for each workshop.

-Case report disposition notices will be sent on or before June 27, 2022, via email to presenting authors only.
+Case report disposition notices will be sent on or before July 7, via email to presenting authors only.
 Case report dispositions will not be provided over the telephone.
 It is the responsibility of the presenting author to notify and ensure that all co-authors are informed that the case has either been accepted or rejected, and to disseminate the presentation information.
 If your case report is accepted, you will receive edits to include in your PowerPoint presentation for the workshop.
-If you have not received your notification by 11:59 p.m.
-EDT on June 27, 2022, please send an email to cases@idweek.org.
+If you have not received your notification on July 7, by 11:59 p.m.
+ET, please send an email to cases@idweek.org.

 To ensure that case reports are compliant with Health Insurance Portability and Accountability Act (HIPAA) regulations, please read the list of 18 elements which the U.S. Department of Health and Human Services and National Institutes of Health require the removal of from shared public health information.
 In the statements below, the healthcare provider is considered the “covered entity.”